Umuzi-org/ACN-syllabus/content/learning-how-to-teach-coders/_index.md

 ---
-title: "Learning how to teach coders"
+_db_id: 653
 content_type: topic
+title: Learning how to teach coders
 ---

 In order to address and assess knowledge and skill gaps with our students, we schedule one on one sessions with the students.